textpattern/textpattern.github.io/administration/preferences-panel.md

 #### Moderate comments? {#moderate_comments}

-Controls whether or not comments should be immediately published to an article (“No”), or if they should first be screened by a site administrator for approval (“Yes”).
+Controls whether or not comments should be immediately published to an article ("No"), or if they should first be screened by a site administrator for approval ("Yes").
 Although having them published immediately is more rewarding for the commenter, and less overhead management for the site owner, there is a certain level of risk.
 One might choose to moderate comments if there is a high degree of comment